 No marketing plan is complete without a budget and a budget tracker.
 Break down your annual spend into monthly increments to allow for better tracking and to ensure that you do not overspend.

 7. Plan your resource

 Marketing does not occur in a vacuum.
 Consider what resource you will need from other departments to meet your strategy objectives.
 Do you need sales support or operational insights?
-Plan ahead and list any dependencies that could impact upon project completions.
+Furthermore, plan ahead and list any dependencies that could impact project completion.

 8. Assign responsibilities and timescales

 Related to point 7, responsibilities and timescales should be added to your marketing plan.
 This adds a practical dimension to your plan and can help you to stay on track operationally.